 Why Is Accreditation Important?

 - Accreditation helps students and their parents choose quality college programs.
 You can be proud of your education and confident that you have made good investments with your time and money.

 - Accreditation enables employers to recruit graduates they know are well-prepared.
 Many employers require their employees to possess degrees accredited by ABET.

 - Accreditation is used by registration, licensure, and certification boards to screen applicants.

 - Accreditation gives colleges and universities a structured mechanism to assess, evaluate, and improve the quality of their programs.

-- Accreditation allows postgraduate institutions with the to recognize that our programs produce graduates with the knowledge and skills that are required for success in their chosen profession.
+- Accreditation allows postgraduate institutions to recognize that our programs produce graduates with the knowledge and skills that are required for success in their chosen profession.